Gold3nEagle/UnityWebglVoiceChatDocs/Home.md

 # Unity Webgl Voice Chat Solution
-Welcome to the UnityWebGLVoiceChatServer-Socket.io wiki!
+Welcome to the Docs of the Webgl Voice Chat Solution

-this wiki is meant to explain the mechanism of how does the software work, document it's functions and help you getting started.
+this Documentation is meant to explain the mechanism of how does the software work, document it's functions and help you getting started.

 to get started check the getting started page.